neicnordic/ganeti-os-nocloud/README.md

     `qcow2`.
   - `IMAGE_DIR` is the directory where to look for images, by default `/var/cache/ganeti-cloudimg`.
+  - `IMAGE_ROOTFS_PARTNO` is the partition number of the root filesystem in the image.
+Used when adding cloud config.

 Next, put your [cloud config data][cloud-config] under `/etc/ganeti/nocloud/user-data/`.
 The OS creation script will look for